 What does an Ally do?

-- Works towards developing a greater understanding of oppression, privilege and the needs of the LGBTTTIQ communities.
+- Works towards developing a greater understanding of oppression, power, and privilege.

 - Promotes a community that appreciates, embraces and celebrates difference.

 - Interacts respectfully and maintains the confidentiality of others.